att-innovate/firework/README.md

 sudo yum install tigervnc-server
 ```

 2. The previous step creates a template <a href="https://www.freedesktop.org/software/systemd/man/systemd.service.html">service unit configuration file</a> for the `vncserver` service in `/lib/systemd/system/`.
-We need to copy this file to `/etc/systemd/system` and make modifications to its contents in order to have <a href="https://www.freedesktop.org/wiki/Software/systemd/">systemd</a> automatically start this service for the user upon bootup.
+We need to copy this file to `/etc/systemd/system` and make a few modifications in order to have <a href="https://www.freedesktop.org/wiki/Software/systemd/">systemd</a> automatically start this service for the logged in user when the server is reset or turned on.

 ```
 sudo cp /lib/systemd/system/vncserver@.service /etc/systemd/system/vncserver@:5.service
 ```

-3. Using the text editor of your choice (e.g., `vim`), open the file and replace every `<USER>` you see with the name of the user you created.
+3. Using the text editor of your choice (e.g., `vim`), open the file and replace every `<USER>` instance with the name of the user you created.
 I created a user with the name `fpga` and highlight where those changes are made in the screenshot below.
-Also add the option `-geometry 2560x1440` to the `ExecStart=` line replacing `2560x1440` with the resolution of the screen you plan to run the VNC Viewer client on (so full screen mode looks pretty).
+Also add the option `-geometry 2560x1440` to the `ExecStart=` line replacing `2560x1440` with the resolution of the screen you plan to run the VNC Viewer client on.
+This will make full screen mode look pretty on your laptop or monitor.

 ![alt text](resources/images/unit-config.png)